-Zaniewski’s first commercial projects were for the Spanish advertising agency Bassat, Ogilvy & Mather in Barcelona.
-Thereafter, his first Polish commercials were for ITI Agency.
-From 1992 to 1999 he was the artistic director of the Grey Agency in Warsaw.
-He created advertising campaigns for lead brands such as Knorr, Frugo, Okocim, Radio Zet, Lucky Strike, Malma.
-In 1999, along with Kot Przybora he founded the PZL Advertising Agency, where hs is now both the artistic and commercial director.
-PZL has created advertising campaigns for Frugo, Dębowe Mocne, Żubr, Redds, Orlen, Tetley, Olej Kujawski, Manuel, Simplus, and the longest-running Polish advertising campaign for brand name Plus.
+In the mid-1980s, Iwo Zaniewski also began creative work in commercials and photography.
+His first commercial projects were for Spanish advertising agency Bassat Ogilvy & Mather in Barcelona.
+He directed his first commercials in Poland for ITI Agency.
+From 1992 to 1999, he was the artistic director of Grey Agency in Warsaw.
+He created advertising campaigns for major Polish brands, including Knorr, Frugo, Okocim, Radio Zet, Lucky Strike, and Malma.
+In 1999, together with Kot Przybora, he founded PZL (Przybora Zaniewski Ltd.) Advertising Agency, where he is now both the artistic and commercial director.
+PZL has created advertising campaigns for Frugo, Dębowe Mocne, Żubr, Redds, Orlen, Tetley, Olej Kujawski, Manuel, Simplus, and the longest-running Polish advertising campaign for Plus, a brand of a mobile phone network operator.

 2008